-The E0C6001 Series have a heavy load protection function for when the battery load becomes heavy and the supply voltage drops, such as when an external buzzer sounds or an external lamp lights.
-This function works in the heavy load protection mode.
+The E0C6S37 Series have a heavy load protection function for when the battery load becomes heavy and the supply voltage drops, such as when a melody is played or an external lamp lights.
+This functions works in the heavy load protection mode.